ChintanVachhani/dropbox-prototype/README.md

 # dropbox-prototype

-It is a simple Dropbox replica.
+An individual effort to create a simple Dropbox replica.
 It uses NodeJS, ExpressJS, ReactJS & MySQL.

 ## Git Repository